 CURRICULUM & EXTRA-CURRICULAR UPDATE

 The Summer Term at Ashurst CE Primary School was as exciting and fun-packed as ever.
-It was filled with sporting activities, musical performances and of course lots of fascinating topics and curriculum studies.
+It was filled with sporting activities, musical performances and of course lots of fascinating topic and curriculum studies.

-One of the highlights for Y5 and Y6 pupils was their Residential Trip to Swanage in Dorset.
+Once again one of the highlights for Y6 pupils was the Residential Trip to Swanage in Dorset.